-There is other gear specific to the turkey hunter that must also be gathered to help make the day a triumphant one.
-With over a thousand items available on the market today, finding the essentials can be a intimidating task, but this list of basics should give you a good head start.
+It's time to hit the spring woods for turkeys.
+You've patterned your shotgun, purchased shells and determined the location for your first turkey hunt of the season.
+But that's not all you need to make your turkey hunt a successful one.
+With over a thousand items available on the market today, finding the essentials can be an intimidating task, but this list of turkey hunting basics should give you a good head start.

-Calls - there are all areas of calls, from friction to air to locator, so choose the ones that work best for you.
+- CALLS - There are varieties of calls from friction to air to locator, so choose the ones that work best for you.
 Reliability and versatility are key factors.

-For safety issues, bring along a Blaze Orange vest and hat in order to carry your kill safely out of the woods.
+- SAFETY - For safety, bring along a blaze orange vest and hat in order to carry your kill safely out of the woods.

-When looking ahead to the triumphant score, make sure a knife comes with you that is sharp enough to field dress your bird.
+- KNIFE - When looking ahead to victory, make sure you have a knife that is sharp enough to field dress your bird.

-We begin with boots.
-Waterproofing is something to take into account, as well as strong ankle support seeing as that terrain and weather conditions vary dramatically depending on location.
+BOOTS.
+Waterproofing is something to take into account, as well as strong ankle support as terrain and weather conditions vary dramatically depending on location.
 The springtime is mild, so having a lightweight, un-insulated boot is a popular choice.
 Many hunters in the Deep South, however, choose high rubber boots for lowland areas; and a hunter in more rugged, rocky terrain looks for those boots offering the most support.

-Pants are along the same line as the boots chosen.
-Varying on temperature and location, a lightweight pant is still the most used.
-Some extras to note are waterproof pants or camo rain pants which will allow for hunting to continue whether it be rain or shine.
+PANTS are along the same line as the boots.
+You'll typically want something lightweight and comfort is a must for long sits.
+Waterproof pants or camo rain pants allow for hunting to continue rain or shine.

-Shirts, jackets - these will also be chosen based on temperature and habitat conditions.
+SHIRTS and JACKETS should also be chosen based on temperature and habitat conditions.
 Most turkey hunters recommend layering; that way when weather changes, additions and subtractions can be made to the wardrobe.
-And although a safety vest should be purchased, a camouflaged turkey hunting vest is also essential because of the vast pockets to hold all the small gear the hunter needs at a moment’s notice.
+And although a safety vest should be purchased, a camouflaged turkey hunting vest is also essential because of the many pockets for holding all the small gear a hunter needs at a moment’s notice.